 - changes to water regimes (see the and topics)

 Legislation and policies

-Biodiversity Conservation Act
+Land Management and Biodiversity Conservation Act

 Biodiversity Offsets Scheme

-Under the Biodiversity Offsets Scheme, offset sites must be secured using Biodiversity Stewardship Agreements, which are voluntary in-perpetuity agreements between a willing landholder and the Minister for the Environment.
-Stewardship agreements generate biodiversity credits, representing the gain in biodiversity achieved by protecting and managing the land.
+Biodiversity credits are created under Biodiversity Stewardship Agreements, which are voluntary in-perpetuity agreements between a willing landholder and the Minister for the Environment.
+The Biodiversity Assessment Method is used to calculate the gain in biodiversity values, in terms of biodiversity credits, that will be achieved by protecting and managing the land.

 Biodiversity Values Map

 The Biodiversity Values Map identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
 The map forms part of the BOS threshold, and is one of the triggers for determining whether the BOS applies to a clearing or development proposal.
 The clearing of native vegetation and certain other activities that will impact biodiversity in an area on the Biodiversity Values Map will require application of the Biodiversity Assessment Method and the offsetting of unavoidable impacts on biodiversity.
 This map can be viewed from a public interface.